 Pepper plants are targets for aphids, spider mites, thrips, flea beetle, tarnished plant bug, stink bugs, pepper maggots, and European corn borers.
 (To name a few.)
 And poor weather conditions like hot winds and drought can cause plants to abort flowers and small fruits.

 Grow Hot Peppers is reader-supported.
 When you buy through links on our site, we may earn a monetary commission.
 Learn more.

-Rosemary is a low-care, hardy herb resistant to pests.
-You can easily grow rosemary in garden beds or pots.
+Rosemary is a low-care, hardy herb resistant to pests that thrives in garden beds or pots.
 As this plant grows, rosemary acts like a mulch, minimizing bare soil and keeping it hydrated longer.